 1. Make every effort to expose your teams to the Big Picture

 The Big Picture has changed so much since 2019 – leading virtual teams – Engaging for performance – Managing Morale to name but a few.
 Changes aside, too often our interactions are focused on the tactical near-term priorities we have on our plate.
 Try at your team meetings, or should we say zoom meetings, to discuss the big picture of the organization, and how the efforts at the individual level, fit into that big picture.

-Expose your teams, regardless their levels or seniority, to the big policy drivers, the big vision and corporate commitments.
+Expose your teams, regardless of their levels or seniority, to the big policy drivers, the big vision, and corporate commitments.
 And what you will see happen, is that a good number of your people will start to take those big drivers as their own and begin to articulate what they do as enablers of the Big picture.